nslabspl/storybook/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, you can reach out to the maintainer directly at his mail: address to be found on his GitHub profile.
+To report a vulnerability, you can reach out to the maintainer directly at [this email address](mailto:wojtekx.tx@gmail.com)